 Some Romanians have aggressive driving habits, passing vehicles on blind corners at high speeds or ignoring traffic signals.
 Horse carts and stray dogs are common road hazards even on major highways.
-At 10 per 100,000 people in 2021, Romania's rate of traffic-related deaths was on par with neighboring Ukraine and the highest in the EU, yet still lower than the US rate of 14.
+At 8 per 100,000 people in 2023, Romania's rate of traffic-related deaths was on par with that of Bulgaria and the highest in the EU, yet still lower than the US rate of 13.
 Although traffic enforcement has improved in recent years, it still suffers from corruption.
 For example, officials sometimes accept bribes instead of issuing fines.
 Like Americans, Romanians drive on the right side of the road.